AndreiS1999/IsmDecoder/README.md

 # ISM DECODER LIBRARY

-This is a library for ESP8266 (for now testet only on WeMos D1 R1) which implements a gateway between and 433MHz radio devices and cloud (only ThingSpeak platform until now).
+This is a library for ESP8266 (for now testet only on WeMos D1 R1) which implements a gateway between and 433MHz radio devices and the internet.

 This library uses in its implementation some functions from a modified version of rc-swich library.

+## General Description
+The gateway implemented by the library has 2 working modes: NORMAL and CONFIG.
+In the CONFIG mode the development board can be connected by ESP directly to any device with WiFi capabilities from where a configuration can be defined.
+In the NORMAL mode the develooment board can be connected to the interned using a WiFi Router to send data from 433Hhz devices to the cloud.

+## Suported 433MHz Protocols/Devices

+### Basic package

+#### Nexus

-## Recomanded setup for simpleGateWay example sketch
+## Recomanded setup for the simpleGateWay example sketch

 ### Hardware Requirments